Mehr Jesia: Career

 Jesia started her career in 1980s, and won the Femina Miss India title in 1986.
 Soon she became a part of the first generation of Indian supermodels like Madhu Sapre, Feroze Gujral, Shyamolie Verma and Anna Bredmeyer.

 Film career

 Jesia and Arjun Rampal produced the film I See You (2006) through their production company Chasing Ganesha.
 The film starred Rampal, Vipasha Agarwal, Sonali Kulkarni and Boman Irani.

 Personal life

-She has always shown great interest in sports, and was known to enjoy swimming, badminton, and other sports before she became a model.

 She married former model and Bollywood actor Arjun Rampal in 1998.
 They have two daughters.
 On 28 May 2018 the couple announced separation in a joint statement after 20 years of marriage.
+They were granted divorce by a Bandra family court in November 2019.
+The couple's two daughters will live with their mother.